 Beyond Faversham is a great southern coast to explore.
 In fact, one of the main reasons we wanted to got to Faversham was to see the White Cliffs of Dover.
-It’s those gorgeous, white cliffs seen in commercial spots, documentaries, and in movies.
-Both of us have wanted to see them for years and were thrilled for the opportunity to finally see them!
+It’s those gorgeous white cliffs seen in commercial spots, documentaries, and in movies.

-We’re lucky too, as we’ve traveled over the last five months, the weather in the UK, and most of Europe for that matter, had been winter weather; gray and damp.
-Over the last couple of weeks we’d started to see the sun peak out a bit more and it warmed up a couple of times; so much so, that at times we were able to take off our jackets.
+We’re lucky too, since as we’ve traveled over the last five months the weather in the UK, and most of Europe for that matter, had been winter weather; gray and damp.
+However, when we arrived in Faversham we’d started to see the sun peak out a bit more and it even warmed up a couple of times.
+So much so, that at times we were able to take off our jackets.
 Our second and third day in Faversham were almost all clear skies with temperatures getting into the 70’s!

 Other than the frigid cold days when we ventured out in shorts and a skort to go jogging, this was been the first time our legs and arms have been exposed to daylight in over five months!

 One thing we’ve learned though, is if we schedule our activities by the weather, we may never get out and do what we want.
 The weather is so unpredictable and can change so quickly.
-So, we siezed the moment and planned our trip to Dover, the city that resides just next to the cliffs.
+So, we seized the moment and planned our trip to Dover, the city that resides just next to the famous white cliffs.

 We went back and forth on scheduling it for a Sunday or for a Monday.
 Sunday promised better weather, according to our weather app.
 Sunday morning sightseeing is usually peaceful with just a few people around, if any.
 However, Sunday afternoon brings out the town, enjoying the last day of the weekend before going back to work on Monday.